-BizLink Launches the First 1-Meter USB4(TM) Gen 3 Type-C Cable in the World
+BizLink Launches the First 1-Meter USB4™ Gen 3 Type-C Cable in the World

 The latest breakthrough in USB4 cables for greater connection flexibility between USB4 devices